Woman laying in bed with IVShare on Pinterest

 • cancer, including breast cancer

-In some cases, your doctor may suggest infusion treatments that don’t also function as disease-modifying drugs for MS. They include:
+In some cases, your doctor may suggest infusion treatments that do not also function as disease-modifying drugs for MS. These treatments are used most commonly for MS attacks or relapses.
+They include:

-• Intravenous immunoglobulin (IVIG).
-In IVIG therapy, you receive blood plasma donations from people without immune conditions.
-This transfusion helps boost your own immune system.
+• Intravenous immunoglobulin (IVIG): In IVIG therapy, you receive blood plasma donations from people without immune conditions.
+This transfusion helps boost your immune system.

-• Rituximab (Rituxan).
-This treatment works by targeting white blood cells known as B lymphocytes.
+• Rituximab (Rituxan): This treatment works by targeting WBCs known as B lymphocytes.
 It’s traditionally used to help treat conditions such as rheumatoid arthritis, non-Hodgkin’s lymphoma, and chronic lymphocytic leukemia.

-• Methylprednisolone (Solu-Medrol).
-Methylprednisolone is a potent anti-inflammatory steroid.
-Like other steroids for MS, it works by helping to prevent inflammatory cells from crossing into the CNS.
+• Methylprednisolone (Solu-Medrol): Methylprednisolone is a potent anti-inflammatory steroid.
+Like other steroids used for MS, it works by helping to prevent inflammatory cells from crossing into your central nervous system.

 Infusion treatments can be a good option to help treat MS symptoms and flare-ups.